 - 3.1.
-Maximize local public VPK awareness. - 3.2.
-Monitor VPK Program providers to obtain reasonable assurance that VPK providers administer the VPK Program in compliance with laws, regulations and the provisions of contracts or grant agreements and that the providers achieve those performance goals.
+Maximize VPK awareness in the ELC's service area. - 3.2.
+Monitor VPK Program providers to obtain reasonable assurance VPK providers administer the VPK Program in compliance with laws, regulations, and the provisions of contracts or grant agreements and providers achieve those performance goals.